-Function How to start the function

-Force a drive dump (part of the maintenance mode) Attention: If the drive detects a permanent error and displays an error code, it automatically forces a drive dump (also known as a save of the firmware trace).
+Function How to start the function Force a drive dump (part of the maintenance mode) Attention: If the drive detects a permanent error and displays an error code, it automatically forces a drive dump (also known as a save of the firmware trace).
 If you force a drive dump, the existing dump will be overwritten and data will be lost.
 After you force a drive dump, do not turn off the power to the drive or you might lose the dump data.
-Choose one of the following procedures: • If the drive is in maintenance mode (status light is solid amber), see Table 17 on page 30 to view the available maintenance functions.
+Choose one of the following procedures: If the drive is in maintenance mode (status light is solid amber), see Table 18 on page 37 to view the available maintenance functions.
+If the drive is in operating mode (status light is solid or flashing green), press and hold the Unload Button for 10 seconds.
+If captured dump data exists, the drive places it into a dump area.

-1

-dump area.